karlan/AGN_templates/README.md

 ## Cautionary Notes
- * All the AGN and galaxy templates have been interpolated on the same wavelength grids with relatively high spectral resolutions.
+ * All the AGN and galaxy templates have been interpolated on the same wavelength grids with relatively high spectral resolutions (0.01-1000 microns with 5000 points in log scale).
 However, these templates are constructed to reproduce the broad-band SEDs only;

  * The AGN templates are designed to be used only for type-1 objects (aka.
 AGNs with broad emission lines).
 We currently do not have a good idea on the IR